 It takes about five years of mortgage payments before you get to the point where selling your home for your purchase price gets you back your original down payment and closing costs.
 That will mean any home maintenance you did or improvements you made will be a loss, and you won’t get a benefit from your 60 months of mortgage payments.

 Now, you could argue that you’ll see a rise in your property value over five years.
 However, since 1980 inflation-adjusted home values have only risen an average of 0.5% a year.
-Unless you live in New York City, San Francisco, or another major metropolitan area, you probably aren’t going to see home values jump enough in 4-6 years to make the purchase worth it.
+Unless you live in a major metropolitan area, you probably aren’t going to see home values jump enough in 4-6 years to make the purchase worth it.

 If you don’t already have one, now is the time to create a budget.
 Before you start searching for the perfect house, you have to know how much you can really afford for housing costs.
 If you don’t come to a real, hard number cost limit before looking at houses, you are much more likely to get swept away by the gorgeous fireplace and crown molding in the house that you may be able to afford – but at the expense of everything else you enjoy in life.